bitmakerlabs/debugging-guide/README.md

-# Bitmaker Guide To Fixing Bugs
+# The Step-by-Step Bitmaker Guide To Fixing Bugs

 Ah, so you've got yourself a bug, issue, or general problem on your hands.
 Well, you've come to the right place.
 We're here to help navigate you to the fix.